Federal Energy Regulatory Commission, Department of Energy.

-Order addressing arguments raised on rehearing and clarification, and providing for additional briefing.
+Order addressing arguments raised on rehearing and clarification, and setting aside, in part, prior order.

 Start Further Info